 SUNDAY, DECEMBER 8 | 7 PM @ THE FRUIT

-Music Maker 25 closes out Sunday evening with a gospel set featuring the The Glorifying Vines Sisters.
+Music Maker 25 closes out Sunday evening with a gospel set featuring The Glorifying Vines Sisters.
 The Glorifying Vines represent a divine musical tradition, one that dates back to the singing quartets of the 1930s.
 Fittingly, The Raleigh News & Observer once praised the gospel singing group for “bringing old-school tent-revival fervor to unexpected places.”
 Led by Alice Vines, the Eastern North Carolina family band has taken their gripping devotionals wherever the spirit leads them, no matter if the venue is sacred or secular.
 Alice Vines is joined by vocalists Audrey Vines, Melody Harper, Curtis Harper, Johnny Ray Daniels, and Anthony Daniels, who will trade off on lead and welcome additional family to the stage for guest performances, a triumphant close to this five-day celebration of Music Maker Relief Foundation, a North Carolina and national treasure.